 Wearing poorly-fitting contact lenses can damage the eye and cause problems such as blurred vision, headaches, and eye strain.
 The diameter and base curve of a contact lens are two measurements that affect how well they fit your eye.

-Anyone who wants to buy contact lens should know the necessary parameters.
+Anyone who wants to buy a contact lens should know the necessary parameters.
 The contact lens parameters can be found in the prescription written by an eye doctor and are different from your regular spectacle prescriptions.

 It is also good to take note of changes in your base curve and diameter whenever you’re getting a prescription for new contacts as these parameters often change with age.